-More supply than demand mirrors a national trend, but is a concern, as homecare is a growth area strategically to achieve the aim of people being able to stay at home and receive the care and support they need in their home and community.
+This is a concern as homecare is a growth area strategically to achieve the aim of people being able to stay at home and receive the care and support they need in their home and community.
 Commissioners need to shape supply accordingly to ensure sustainability of this market.
 There is an opportunity with the strategic re-commissioning of the Community-Based Services contract in Spring 2027 to do this and to test and learn through a 'Live Well at Home and in your Community' Pilot to trial different approaches to homecare and community based services that is due to launch in 2025.